kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 <h3>...Then Came Love For The DOM</h3>
 <code>document.getElementById()</code> was part of the DOM Level 2 specification that didn't reach Candidate Recommendation until 2000.
 So a 1999 book <em>not</em> covering it made sense but once that spec achieved Candidate Reco status, things changed.

-Using <code>document.getElementById()</code> as the main entry point for DOM manipulation exposed developers to the DOM API as a whole.
-And once they saw how they could use this API to manipulate the page, it inspired a burst of creativity.
+Using <code>document.getElementById()</code> better-exposed developers to the DOM API as a whole.
+Once they saw how they could use the API to manipulate web page content, it inspired a burst of creativity.

 This creativity was seen in things like drop-down menus and animations, but there were some cool DHTML "hacks" for state management.
 Many that are still in use to this day.